Risk Factors Dashboard

 Adverse resolution of litigation or governmental investigations

-We are party to lawsuits in the normal course of our business.
+We are party to lawsuits in the normal course of our business, including a purported class action relating to our acquisition, and operation of, the CGS business (Dinosaur Financial Group LLC et al. v.
+S&P Global, Inc. et al).
 Litigation and governmental investigations can be expensive, lengthy and disruptive to normal business operations.
 Moreover, the results of complex legal proceedings are difficult to predict.
 Unfavorable resolution of lawsuits could have a material adverse effect on our business, operating results or financial condition.
+While we maintain insurance coverage in respect of certain risks, some of these lawsuits may not be covered by existing insurance.
+Even if we successfully defend against these lawsuits, the costs of defending such lawsuits may be material to our business, operating results or financial condition and may divert our management’s attention from our business operations.
 For additional information regarding legal matters, see Item 3.
 Legal Proceedings, of this Annual Report on Form 10-K.

 Third parties may claim we infringe upon their intellectual property rights or they may infringe upon our intellectual property rights